American Idol alumni in film, television and theater: Season 1

 The first season of American Idol saw its first and only attempt at expanding the Idol franchise into the film industry.
 The winner Kelly Clarkson and runner-up Justin Guarini played the leads in the musical comedy, From Justin to Kelly, but the film failed both critically and at the box office.
 There have been no further film ventures with American Idol contestants.

-Clarkson has also been a coach on The Voice, voiced characters in three animated movies, and began hosting The Kelly Clarkson Show in September 2019.
+Clarkson has also been a coach on The Voice, voiced characters in three animated movies, and hostile The Kelly Clarkson Show from September 2019, to August 2026.
 Guarini has starred in several musical productions, including in a non-musical production of Shakespeare's Romeo & Juliet as Paris in 2013.
 He was the host of Idol Tonight and Idol Wrap on TVGN (TV Guide Network).
 Tamyra Gray has starred in several musical products including Rent in 2008.
 Jim Verraros has starred in gay-theme films, while semi-finalist Kristin Holt has begun a career as a TV show host.